jonathanw82/HydroBigTent/README.md

 During the creation of the system I have made it able to have 2 tents with 2 individual lights that can be set to their own time cycles.
 The incorporation of a menu system and using EEprom to save settings was also implemented at this time.

 When I first created the system, I originally used a compact florescent light but I found if chews too much power to lumen output, I also tried to run the lights of a solid state relay however being florescent at the time, made if flicker even when it was off due to the way solid state relay have a small but normal current flow through them that slowly charges up the capacitors in the florescent bulbs ballast, when they get to their minimum stating voltage and then bulb with try to start but then dies dimply back.
 To get round this I used a standard relay but due to the inrush current being 100 times the operating current the florescent bulb it would fuse the relay terminals together not allowing the bulb to turn off, I even tried putting a snubber across the terminals but to no avail.
 At this point I decided to go with a contactor as it is rated a well over any spike in current the bulb could produce.
-Soon after the florescent was replaced with the led bulbs in the second lighting fixture created out of individual bulbs that can be added or removed depending on how with light intencity I needed for that particular application.
+Soon after the florescent was replaced with the led bulbs in the second lighting fixture created out of individual bulbs that can be added or removed depending on how with light intensity I needed for that particular application.
 More on lighting can be found here [Lighting](#lighting)

  ## Features:
 * Rotery encoder for navigation